JavaScript is required

 Medical dramas might sound intimidating for language learners, but Hospital Playlist balances medical terminology with everyday conversation.
 The show follows five doctors who are also friends, so you get professional workplace dialogue mixed with casual friend interactions.

 Yes, there's some medical vocabulary, but it's usually explained in context.
 The real value is hearing how Korean professionals communicate at work versus how they talk during their personal time.
-The speech level shifts are educational, and the ensemble cast means you hear different speaking styles and regional accents.
+The speech level shifts can improve your understanding of Korean speech registers, and the ensemble cast means you hear different speaking styles and regional accents.

 Reply 1988